-Oral Reprimands are the lowest form of discipline.
+Oral reprimands are the lowest form of discipline.
 They can be issued as formal discipline at a Disciplinary Conference and shall be utilized in the progressive discipline model.
 Additionally, oral reprimands can be issued by Supervisors/Commanders at the precinct/command level for initial low-level violations of policy or procedure.
-Supervisors issuing oral reprimands shall detail the circumstances of the incident and corrective action/s on an Administrative Report and forward to their Commanding Officer.
-Commanding
+Supervisors issuing oral reprimands shall detail the circumstances of the incident and corrective action/s taken on an Administrative Report and forward to their commanding officer.
+Commanding officers shall review the oral reprimand.
+The issuing Supervisor shall make a BlueTeam entry, however there will be no formal IOP number/investigation at this stage.